Medicaid Long-Term Care Demand Projections—New Analysis of Town-by-Town Data

-To help provide local context for how the need for long-term services and support (LTSS) is shifting over time, and to help plan for the future, the Department of Social Services (DSS) has partnered with Mercer Human Services Consulting to update a previous set of town-level data (first issued in 2012 and updated in 2014), focusing on current and projected supply and demand for LTSS.
+To help provide local context for how the need for long-term services and support (LTSS) is shifting over time, and to help plan for the future, the Department of Social Services (DSS) has partnered with Mercer Human Services Consulting to update a previous set of town-level data (first issued in 2012 and updated every 2 – 3 years), focusing on current and projected supply and demand for LTSS.

 The data encompass nursing home services, community-based services and associated workforce.
 This update is intended to help enable policymakers, municipal officials, service providers, advocates and families to understand how changes in public demand, as well as strategies implemented by the state, will affect how LTSS will be provided and utilized.

 The 2021 Medicaid Long-Term Care Demand Projections with COVID 19 Addendum include updated actual demand through 2018 cost reports as the basis for anticipating future demand and estimates for building or reducing supply related to community services or nursing home service.
 A subsection in the COVID-19 Addendum of the report (section 12), titled “Interpreting Results,” is intended to help readers understand the applicability of COVID 19 on the projections.